As a member of the judiciary, you could use someone to talk to who understands the emotions that occur on and off the bench.

 Anything that happens through OLAP/JAG will remain in strict confidence and will not be accessible to either the judicial disciplinary process or public records requests.

-No information about interactions between OLAP/JAG and a judge will be released to anyone in any form unless the judge in question signs a waiver.
+No information about interactions between OLAP/JAG and a judge will be released to anyone in any form unless the person in question signs a waiver.

 OLAP and JAG have no enforcement authority and no reporting requirements.

-We help only judges who want help.
-If a judge declines an offer of help, that is the end of the matter.
+We help only judges and magistrates who want help.
+If they decline help, that is the end of the matter.

 Ohio’s six judicial associations nominate members to the Judicial Advisory Group.
 The Ohio Judicial Conference appoints members and provides administrative support for the group.